jenkinsci/pipeline-input-step-plugin/README.md

 Adds the Pipeline `input` step to wait for human input or approval.

-For further understanding,check the https://plugins.jenkins.io[documentation] for pipeline-input-step plugin.
-The link:https://www.jenkins.io/redirect/pipeline-snippet-generator [Pipeline Syntax Snippet Generator] guides the user to select checkout options.
+For further understanding,check the [documentation](https://plugins.jenkins.io) for pipeline-input-step plugin.
+The  [Pipeline Syntax Snippet Generator](https://www.jenkins.io/redirect/pipeline-snippet-generator) guides the user to select checkout options.